 Some people hesitate to go into a nursing home or long-term facility.
 Out of sight can mean out of mind and your loved one may think the family has forgotten them.

 Do regular check-ins with your loved one.
 Visit, call, write, even send a video.
-Ask how they are being treated, if there are any problems, how their health is and so on.
-This tells your loved one you care, which will make them more likely to tell you about any concerns they may have.
+Ask how they are being treated, if there are any problems, how their health is, and so on.
+This tells your loved ones you care, which will make them more likely to tell you about any concerns they may have.
 Visits are especially important since it enables you to see your loved one and if there are any physical or emotional signs of abuse.

 Questions?
 Call us at (877) 284-6600.

 If your loved one tells you about an abusive situation, take it seriously and investigate.
 Call the facility and ask for details.
-Talk to staff.
+Talk to the staff.
 If you do not get satisfactory answers, report the allegation to the proper authorities.